Citation refers to

 When audiences check the archive and find that authors are making inconsistent quotations they are likely to question the character of the authors.

 How Do I Know When a Citation is Necessary?

-Whenever you answer yes to any of the following questions, then you must document the source.
+Whenever you answer yes to any of the following questions, then you must cite your sources of information:

 - Is this information generally well known?